-- Identify, evaluate, and provide to the extent possible increased opportunities for education and outreach on the missions of the Raystown Lake Project. - Balance economic and environmental interests with future recreation development and non-recreation outgrant requests in Bedford and Huntingdon Counties. - Foster community and public involvement through partnerships to assist in the development and implementation of recreation and environmental stewardship planning. - Preserve the unique scenic beauty and aesthetics of the Project by controlling development and maintaining the undisturbed natural buffer between the shoreline and all future development. - Evaluate Project resources and capabilities in the establishment of land classifications utilizing the concept of development nodes and utility corridors for future development and other actions to limit environmental disturbance.
+- Conduct the revision of the MP in coordination with all appropriate federal agencies, elected officials, and members of the public. - Identify, evaluate, and provide to the extent possible increased opportunities for education and outreach on the missions of the Project. - Balance economic and environmental interests with future recreation development and non-recreation outgrant requests in Bedford and Huntingdon Counties. - Foster community and public involvement through partnerships to assist in the development and implementation of recreation and environmental stewardship planning. - Preserve the unique scenic beauty and aesthetics of the Project by controlling development and maintaining the undisturbed natural buffer between the shoreline and all future development. - Evaluate Project resources and capabilities in the establishment of land classifications utilizing the concept of development nodes and utility corridors for future development and other actions to limit environmental disturbance.